PennyLaneAI/pennylane/doc/code/qml_fourier.rst

    >>> print(np.round(coeffs, decimals=4))
    [0.5 +0.j 0.  -0.j 0.25+0.j 0.25+0.j 0.  -0.j]

-The input to the :func:`~.pennylane.fourier.fourier_coefficients` function are the function in question, the length of the input vector, and the maximum frequency for which to calculate the coefficients (also known as the *degree*).
+The inputs to the :func:`~.pennylane.fourier.fourier_coefficients` function are the function in question, the length of the input vector, and the maximum frequency for which to calculate the coefficients (also known as the *degree*).
 (For a quantum function of